CyberCRI/RedWire/README.md

   - Explicit, not implicit
   - Conversions can be specified in layout.
 - Directions can be specified for actions, so that they are not run when going back in time
+  - Forward, backward
 - Parameters can be bound to several sources: constant, config (completely loaded before start), assets, model, and expressions composed of these sources
+- Stop calls should be done in reverse order of node execution